bgandon/killbill-simple-tax-plugin/README.md

 If you read the properties of `VAT_FR_std_2014_20_0%`, you’ll notice that the “stoppingOn” cutoff date is not set.
 That’s because it’s the current rate to apply, and nobody knows yet until when.
-When the rate will change, the “stoppingOn” property will have to be set and a new tax code will have to be defined withe the same “startingOn” date in order to properly model the new rate.
+When the rate will change, the “stoppingOn” property shall be set and a new tax code shall be defined with the same “startingOn” date in order to properly model the new rate.

 This comes down to a very important principle in the simple-tax plugin:
 **configured tax codes should always be considered immutables, except their